jundi69/pccl/docs/md/1_Introduction.md

 ### All-Reduce and Other Collective Ops
 PCCL supports ring-based All-Reduce (summing, averaging, min/max, etc.) with CPU- (and in the future GPU-side) buffers.
-NOTE: Although the library provides “async” variants (pcclAllReduceAsync), true concurrency of multiple All-Reduce ops in parallel is still incomplete—users should execute one collective at a time until concurrency is fully implemented.

 ###  Built-In Shared-State Sync
 Beyond simple collectives, PCCL provides a mechanism to keep large model parameters or optimizer states identical across peers.
 Each peer references its local CPU or GPU memory as “shared state,” and PCCL enforces bitwise equality (unless explicitly relaxed).
 If a mismatch is detected (via hashing), the correct data is retransmitted from a “popular” peer.